Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Arizona vs. Purdue BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game at Gainbridge Fieldhouse has the No. 1 Arizona Wildcats (8-0) squaring off against the No. 3 Purdue Boilermakers (9-1) at 4:30 PM ET (on December 16).
-Our computer prediction projects a narrow 80-77 victory for Arizona, so expect a tight matchup.
+Saturday's contest at Gainbridge Fieldhouse has the No. 1 Arizona Wildcats (8-0) going head to head against the No. 3 Purdue Boilermakers (9-1) at 4:30 PM ET (on December 16).
+Our computer prediction projects a close 80-77 victory for Arizona, so expect a competitive matchup.

+Based on our computer prediction, Arizona projects to cover the 1.5-point spread in its matchup against Purdue.
+The over/under is currently listed at 159.5, and the two sides are projected to come in below that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!